prowler-cloud/prowler/README.md

-                                (i.e.: us-east-1), all regions are checked anyway if the check requires it -c <check_id>       specify a check id, to see all available checks use -l option (i.e.: check11 for check 1.1 or extra71 for extra check 71) -g <group_id>       specify a group of checks by id, to see all available group of checks use -l (i.e.: check3 for entire section 3, level1 for CIS Level 1 Profile Definitions or forensics-ready)
+                                (i.e.: us-east-1), all regions are checked anyway if the check requires it -c <check_id>       specify a check id, to see all available checks use -l option (i.e.: check11 for check 1.1 or extra71 for extra check 71) -g <group_id>       specify a group of checks by id, to see all available group of checks use -L (i.e.: check3 for entire section 3, level1 for CIS Level 1 Profile Definitions or forensics-ready)
         -f <filterregion>   specify an AWS region to run checks against (i.e.: us-west-1)